elisemercury/difPy-app/README.md

 **Repository of the official difPy Web App - based on [difPy](https://github.com/elisemercury/Duplicate-Image-Finder/) and [Streamlit](https://github.com/streamlit/streamlit)**

-:iphone: **Try the new [difPy Web App](https://difpy.app/)**!

 :notebook: For a **detailed usage guide**, please view the official **[difPy Web App Usage Documentation](https://difpy.readthedocs.io/en/latest/app.html)**.

 -------

 ## Description

+**Tired of going through all images in a folder and comparing them manually to check if they are duplicates?**

-The difPy Web App is based on difPy, a Python-based package that automates the search for duplicate/similar images.
+:white_check_mark: The difPy Web App **automates** this task for you!

+Upload **up to 200 images** and let difPy compare them for you.
+After the comparison is done, difPy let's you **download a ZIP file of the deduplicated images**.

 <p align="center">
   <img src="misc/difPyweb_demo.gif" width="700" title="Demo: difPy Web App">